DanielJonesEB/engineerbetter.com/_posts/2017-05-08-rings-cloud-native.markdown

 In the absence of this kind of awareness enterprise silos will tend to optimise locally, addressing a single area in isolation.
 Often a particular team or business unit will engage with us to solve a particular problem and quickly find that the outcomes they imagined are actually limited by other areas outside their direct control.
 The lesson here is that achieving meaningful and sustaining change requires an understanding of the entire system that is flowing value to customers.

-## Self-service Platforms
+## Self-Service Platforms

-We deliver services in the platform space, so for us this is the most common observation point and the reason it forms the centre of our model.
-We founded EngineerBetter with the intention of using this point as a beach head from which to drive change in enterprises.
+We anchored EngineerBetter's initial value proposition in the platform space, so for us this is the most common observation point and the reason it forms the centre of our model.
+We founded the company with the intention of using this point as a beach head from which to change improve the lives of people building software.
 A self-service developer platform like Cloud Foundry can affect dramatic change by [reducing the technical problem space](/2017/05/05/anthropic-sympathy.html).
-It also immediately begins to reveal what we refer to as the 'rakes on lawn'; these are the bureaucratic, regulatory or cultural obstacles that hit you in the face as you pursue the business outcome you want from using the platform.
+It also immediately begins to reveal what we refer to as the "rakes on the lawn"; these are the bureaucratic, regulatory or cultural obstacles that hit you in the face as you pursue the business outcome you want from using the platform.
 For example, if your desired outcome is lower lead time to deployment, you must optimise the entire delivery value stream.
 Simply standing up your platform is just one part of this.

 ## Continuous Delivery

 A self-service platform won't achieve business outcomes unless it provides a path to production.
 For this reason, continuous delivery pipelines become the next logical problem to tackle.
 A fundamental objective of continuous delivery is to make it [economic to work in small-batch sizes](https://www.amazon.co.uk/d/Books/Continuous-Delivery-Deployment-Automation-Addison-Wesley/0321601912).
-Once you can work in small batches, with good test coverage, you are in a position to start re-factoring, because you have [an isolation of cause and effect](https://twitter.com/AgileSteveSmith/status/734811899389485058).
+Once you can work in small batches, with good test coverage, you are in a position to start refactoring, because you have [an isolation of cause and effect](https://twitter.com/AgileSteveSmith/status/734811899389485058).
 You need to create this feedback loop, so you can learn as you iterate on your apps.

 ## Application Architecture

-Being in a position where we can make small changes safely and cheaply, we can address the question of how to architect our applications appropriately for a cloud environment.
+Once we're in a position that allows us to make small changes safely and cheaply, we can address the question of how to architect or refactor our applications appropriately for a cloud environment.
 This requires Enterprise developers and architects to immerse themselves in the topics of [12 Factor](https://12factor.net/) applications and [microservices](https://martinfowler.com/articles/microservices.html).
 Beyond learning a new set of good practices for building software, the working process we use at EngineerBetter changes the actual process of making architectural decisions.
 The right decision emerges through the process of developing the software, instead of being decided in advance - put simply, [architect becomes a verb, not a noun](https://www.infoq.com/articles/enterprise-architecture-cloud).

 Cloud-native architecture is also closely linked with the concept of product teams, as opposed to project teams.
 With an understanding of [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law), we design a team structure that mimics the software architecture we want.
 Arranging people into cross-functional, value-oriented teams also makes it easier to collocate, with greatly reduced transaction costs, since people can communicate in small batches.
 The team can act autonomously, to focus on an outcome instead of a specific activity in the value stream.
 This topic blends nicely into our outermost ring.